PadmarajBhat/AIForEveryOne/Notes 1.md

    * Provide Broad AI Training
    * Develop AI Stratergy
    * Internal and external communication about the stratergy to stake holders.

+ * What AI Can Do ?
+   * Anything that is simple and takes <= 1 sec of human intuition to predict.
+   * The set of activities that AI can do increases constantly.
+Hence, each project has to carefully reviewed before taking up.
+   * My own intuition is that, with the preliminary knowledge of machine learning, would a human agree to the fact that the feature set is instrumental to predict the label or not.
+If yes, take up tha project.